Can Tuna and Salmon Be Used in Same Loaf Recipe?

 Flavor Profiles

-Tuna’s mild, clean taste and firm texture provide a subtle base for the tuna and salmon loaf recipe.
-Its light, meaty flavor, reminiscent of a tuna salad sandwich, blends seamlessly with other ingredients.
+Tuna’s clean, mild flavor and firm texture provide a subtle, meaty foundation for the easy tuna salmon loaf, reminiscent of a classic tuna salad but elevated with tropical herbs and zest.

 Selecting Fresh Fish